 Example

-- binding: hazard list: search: - title - id # display: ... (if custom dropdown item rendering is needed)
+hazard: list: search: - title - id # display: ... (if custom dropdown item rendering is needed)

 header (object, optional)